geosolutions-it/MapStore2/docs/developer-guide/integrations/users/ldap.md

 ### Enabling direct connection mode

-The default configuration enables the synchronized mode, to switch to direct connection mode, manually edit the final geostore-spring-security.xml to uncomment the related section at the end of the file:
+The default configuration enables the synchronized mode.
+To switch to direct connection mode you have to manually edit the final `geostore-spring-security.xml` to uncomment the related section at the end of the file:

 ```xml
 <!-- enable direct connection mode -->